Asbestos on Navy Cruisers

 Despite the cruiser’s declining recognition compared to aircraft carriers, Navy cruisers were involved in more naval action during the Vietnam War than they were in the Korean War, often providing gunfire support and conducting naval gunfire against North Vietnamese targets.
 Cruisers also played other vital roles in the war.

 Notably, the heavy cruiser USS Canberra (CAG-2) engaged and silenced numerous shore batteries while they shelled coastal targets around Vinh, North Vietnam.
-Off Vietnam, USS Canberra became the first U.S. Navy vessel to relay operational message via communication satellite, using the Syncom III to reach the Naval Communications Station in Honolulu, 4,000 miles away, in 1965.
+Off Vietnam, USS Canberra became the first U.S. Navy vessel to relay operational messages via communication satellite, using the Syncom III to reach the Naval Communications Station in Honolulu, 4,000 miles away, in 1965.

 Cold War and Modern-era Carriers